Drawing Health

 I generate these practices spontaneously according to my own needs each week, and then offer you space to come along, join in, and ultimately practice listening to yourself with care.

-Your body is not opposed to your creativity; it’s the source.
+Your body is not a block to your creativity; it’s the source.

 Some Testimonials